vttred/tips/README.md

 opening a new Issue.

 You can also contribute tips directly by opening Issues, replying to Issues, and opening Pull Requests in this GitHub repository.
+You agree that your tip contributions are [CC BY 4.0][14] licensed.

+**Note: A tip you've learned from someoneone else and written in your own words can be attributed to you as the author.
+A tip taken word-for-word from someone else can't be used without their permission.
+Facts are *libre,* writing is copyright protected.**

 ### Contributing tip translations